 - 1. Enter the Dell PERC S150 Configuration Utility.
-See Entering the DELL PERC S150 Configuration Utility on page 27. - 2.
+See Entering the DELL PERC S150 Configuration Utility. - 2.
 Click Controller Management > Convert to RAID Capable Disk. - 3.
 Select the RAID type. - NOTE: RAID type will not be available if a RAID is already configured.
-To enable RAID type, convert the disk to a non RAID disk (see Converting a physical disk to a Non-RAID disk on page 29) and then convert them back to RAID capable disk. - 4.
+To enable RAID type, convert the disk to a non RAID disk (see Converting a physical disk to a Non-RAID disk) and then convert them back to RAID capable disk. - 4.
 Select disk interface type. - 5.
 Select the physical disk to convert to a RAID capable disk.
 If you wish to select all the available disks, select Check AII. - 6.
 Click Apply Changes to submit the changes selected.